-The Company had net operating loss carryforwards for federal and state tax purposes of approximately \$2.1 billion and \$150.6 million, respectively, as of October 31, 2019.
-The Company's ability to use its Tax Benefits would be substantially limited if the Company undergoes an "ownership change" (within the meaning of Section 382 of the Internal Revenue Code).
-The Tax Plan is intended to prevent an "ownership change" of the Company that would impair the Company ability to utilize its Tax Benefits.
+The Company had net operating loss carryforwards for federal and state tax purposes of approximately \$2.1 billion and \$160.0 million, respectively, as of July 31, 2019.
+The federal net operating losses will expire from fiscal year 2022 through 2038 and the state net operating losses will expire from fiscal year 2019 through 2039.
+The Company's ability to use its Tax Benefits would be substantially limited if the Company undergoes an Ownership Change.
+The Tax Plan is intended to prevent an Ownership Change of the Company that would impair the Company's ability to utilize its Tax Benefits.